mavlink/MAVSDK-docs/en/guide/toolchain.md

 # Specify your app's executable name and a list of linked libraries
 target_link_libraries(your_executable_name
-    dronecore  #All apps link against dronecore library dronecore_action  # If action plugin used by app ... dronecore_telemetry If telemetry plugin used by app ...
+    dronecode_sdk          #All apps link against dronecode_sdk library dronecode_sdk_action      # If action plugin used by app ...
+    dronecode_sdk_telemetry   #If telemetry plugin used by app ...
     # ...
 Any other linked libraries
 )
 ```